How effective can simple ordinal peer grading be?: Introduction

-In this paper, we focus our attention on {\em ordinal peer grading}, which has recently received attention in the AI and machine learning community~\cite{CKV15,RJ14,SBP+13}.
-Following the setting that we considered in our previous work~\cite{CKV15}, each student gets a bundle of a small number (our favourite number that we have extensively used recently is $6$) of exam papers so that each exam paper is given to the same number of students.
-Each student has to {\em rank} the exam papers in her bundle (in terms of quality) and an {\em aggregation rule} will then combine the (partial) rankings submitted by the students and come up with a final ranking of all exam papers; this will be the grading outcome.
-Information about the position of a student in the final ranking (e.g., top $10\%$ out of $33\,000$ students) can be included in her verified certificate.
+In this paper, we focus our attention on {\em ordinal peer grading}, which has recently received attention in the AI and machine learning community~\citep{CKV15,RJ14,SBP+13}.
+Following the setting that we considered in our previous work~\citep{CKV15}, each student gets a bundle of a small number (our favourite number that we have extensively used recently is $6$) of exam papers so that each exam paper is given to the same number of students.
+Each student has to {\em rank} the exam papers in her bundle (in terms of quality) and an {\em aggregation rule} will then combine the (partial) rankings submitted by the students and come up with a final ranking of all exam papers; this will be the grading outcome.\footnote{We remark that ordinal peer grading has also been used ---in a smaller scale--- in the evaluation of proposals for research funding, e.g., by the Sensors and Sensing Systems (SSS) program of NSF in 2013 \citep{H13}, using a Borda-like method proposed earlier by \citet{MS09}; see also~\citep{KLMP15}.} Information about the position of a student in the final ranking (e.g., top $10\%$ out of $33\,000$ students) can be included in her verified certificate.

-In~\cite{CKV15}, we formally proved that a simple aggregation rule, inspired from Borda's rule from social choice theory~\cite{BCELP16}, recovers correctly an expected fraction of $1-\bigO(1/k)$ of the pairwise relations in the underlying {\em ground truth} ranking, when bundles of size $k$ are used and students make no mistakes when grading.
-The assumption for a ground truth and the comparison of the grading outcome to it is similar in spirit to recent approaches that combine voting and learning~\cite{CPS13,CPS14,CK12}.
-The new aspect in \cite{CKV15} (as well as in the current paper) is the relaxed requirement of recovering the ground truth only {\em approximately}.
-Experimental results show that this rule has very good performance in an imperfect grading scenario inspired by a noisy model of generating random rankings that has been proposed by Mallows~\cite{Mallows}.
-Note that, unlike other studies \cite{RJ14,SBP+13}, we investigate the potential of applying ordinal peer grading exclusively, without involving any professionals in grading.
+In our previous related work~\citep{CKV15}, we formally proved that a simple aggregation rule, inspired from Borda's rule from social choice theory~\citep{BCELP16}, recovers correctly an expected fraction of $1-\bigO(1/k)$ of the pairwise relations in the underlying {\em ground truth} ranking, when bundles of size $k$ are used and students make no mistakes when grading.
+The assumption for a ground truth and the comparison of the grading outcome to it is similar in spirit to recent approaches that combine voting and learning~\citep{SPX14,BM08,CPS16,CPS14,CK12,CS05,LB11b,MPC13,P13,X14,XC11,Y88}.
+The new aspect in \citep{CKV15}, as well as in the current paper, the recent paper of our group~\citep{CCKV17}, and the papers by \citet{SW17}, \citet{WGS16}, and \citet{WJJ13}, is the relaxed requirement of recovering the ground truth only {\em approximately}.
+Simulation results in \citep{CKV15} show that Borda has very good performance in an imperfect grading scenario inspired by a noisy model of generating random rankings that has been proposed by \citet{Mallows}.
+Note that, unlike other studies \citep{GWL16,RJ14,SBP+13}, we investigate the potential of applying ordinal peer grading exclusively, without involving any professionals in grading.